-11.3 Policy EM8 of the Hillingdon Local Plan: Part 1 - Strategic Policies (November 2012) states that the Council will seek to ensure that noise sensitive development and noise generating development are only permitted if noise impacts can be adequately controlled and mitigated.
+12.3 Policy EM8 of the Hillingdon Local Plan: Part 1 - Strategic Policies (November 2012) states that the Council will seek to ensure that noise sensitive development and noise generating development are only permitted if noise impacts can be adequately controlled and mitigated.

-11.4 The proposal is residential in nature and surrounding uses are residential, the level of noise is considered created by the end use will be residential which is to be expected in a residential area.
+11.3 The proposal is residential in nature and surrounding uses are residential, the level of noise is considered created by the end use will be residential which is to be expected in a residential area.

-12. Contaminated Land
+13. Contaminated Land

-12.1 Policy DMEI 12 of The Local Plan: Part 2 - Development Management Policies (2020) states:
+13.1 Policy DMEI 12 of The Local Plan: Part 2 - Development Management Policies (2020) states:

-- A) Proposals for development on potentially contaminated sites will be expected to be accompanied by at least an initial study of the likely contaminants.
-The Council will support planning permission for any development of land which is affected by contamination where it can be demonstrated that contamination issues have been adequately assessed and the site can be safely remediated so that the development can be made suitable for the proposed use. - B) Conditions will be imposed where planning permission is given for development on land affected by contamination to ensure all the necessary remedial works are implemented, prior to commencement of development. - C) Where initial studies reveal potentially harmful levels of contamination, either to human health or controlled waters and other environmental features, full intrusive ground investigations and remediation proposals will be expected prior to any approvals. - D) In some instances, where remedial works relate to an agreed set of measures such as the management of ongoing remedial systems, or remediation of adjoining or other affected land, a S106 planning obligation will be sought.
+A) Proposals for development on potentially contaminated sites will be expected to be accompanied by at least an initial study of the likely contaminants.
+The Council will support planning permission for any development of land which is affected by contamination where it can be demonstrated that contamination issues have been adequately assessed and the site can be safely remediated so that the development can be made suitable for the proposed use.

+B) Conditions will be imposed where planning permission is given for development on land affected by contamination to ensure all the necessary remedial works are implemented, prior to commencement of development.

+C) Where initial studies reveal potentially harmful levels of contamination, either to human health or controlled waters and other environmental features, full intrusive ground investigations and remediation proposals will be expected prior to any approvals.

+D) In some instances, where remedial works relate to an agreed set of measures such as the management of ongoing remedial systems, or remediation of adjoining or other affected land, a S106 planning obligation will be sought.

-12.2 The site is currently used for residential purposes and not considered susceptible to contamination.
+13.2 The site is currently used for residential purposes and not considered susceptible to contamination.
 Other development projects on Warren Road have not be subjected to the requirement to provide studies or mitigation measures.

-13. Community Infrastructure Levy
+14. Community Infrastructure Levy

-- 13.1 Policy DMCI 7 of the Hillingdon Local Plan: Part 2 - Development Management Policies (January 2020), requires that where developments generate the need for additional facilities, financial contributions will be sought.
+- 14.1 Policy DMCI 7 of the Hillingdon Local Plan: Part 2 - Development Management Policies (January 2020), requires that where developments generate the need for additional facilities, financial contributions will be sought.
 Infrastructure Levy (Amendment) Regulations 2011.
-The Council adopted its own Community Infrastructure Levy (CIL) on August 1st 2014 - 13.3 Please refer to the CIL application form for further information.
+The Council adopted its own Community Infrastructure Levy (CIL) on August 1st 2014 and the Hillingdon CIL charge for additional floor space for residential developments is £133.08 per square metre and office developments of £49.03 per square metre.
+This is in addition to the Mayoral CIL charge of £60 per sq metre. - 14.2 The existing floor area to be demolished is 180 sqm. - 14.3 The proposed total additional floor area as advised in the CIL application form is (residential)